remance/Masendor/Readme.md

 Ver 1.9: Naval battle

+Ver 2.0: Multiplayer battle

+Ver 2.1: Begin working on fantasy setting

-Unforeseenable future: forced march (Moved here from 0.2.7 as this feature won't have much used until game map become much larger than just a single battlefield), Queue command, order dalay?
+Unforeseenable future: forced march (Moved here from 0.2.7 as this feature won't have much used until game map become much larger than just a single battlefield), Queue command

 For those who have read this far, thank you for your interested in the game.
 To be honest, every single update begin with how do I even start with this.
 I start developing this game with zero knowledge in video game development let alone how to use pygame.
 I start learning how to use pygame by tinkering